-Model United Nations, also known as Model UN or MUN, is an extra-curricular activity in which students typically role-play delegates to the United Nations and simulate UN committees.
+Model United Nations, also known as Model UN or MUN, is an extra-curricular activity in which students typically role-play delegates at the United Nations and simulate UN committees.

-Nearly all Model UN conferences require delegates to wear Western business attire (WBA), as dressing professionally is an important way to show respect for the nation, organisation, or individual one is representing, as well as for the rest of one’s committee.
+As for the dress code, nearly all Model UN conferences require delegates to wear Western business attire (WBA), as dressing professionally is an important way to show respect for the nation, organization, or individual one is representing, as well as for the rest of one’s committee.